Primitive algebraic points on curves: Proof of Theorem

 The proof of Proposition~\ref{prop:morph} makes use of the relationship between primitive extensions and primitive Galois groups.
 Whilst this relationship is known, we are unable to find a convenient reference, and we therefore give the details.
 Let $X$ be a non-empty set, and let $G$ be a group acting transitively on $X$.
 The \textbf{trivial} partitions of $X$ are $\{X\}$ and $\{\{x\} : x \in X\}$.
 A partition $\cP$ of $X$ is said to be \textbf{$G$-stable} if $\sigma(Z) \in \cP$ for all $\sigma \in G$ and $Z \in \cP$.
 Observe, as the action of $G$ on $X$ is transitive, that $G$ also acts transitively on any $G$-stable partition $\cP$, and that any two elements of $\cP$ therefore have the same cardinality.

 We say that $G$ \textbf{acts imprimitively} on $X$ if $X$ admits a $G$-stable non-trivial partition.
 If $X$ does not have a $G$-stable non-trivial partition then we say that $G$ \textbf{acts primitively on $X$}.
 The following lemma is an immediate consequence of this definition. \begin{lem} Let $G$ be a group acting transitively on a set $X$.
 Let $G^\prime$ be a subgroup of $G$ and suppose that $G^\prime$ acts primitively on $X$.
-Then $G$ acts primitively on $X$. \end{lem}
+Then $G$ acts primitively on $X$. \end{lem} The following result is well-known, and in particular implies that $S_d$ and $A_d$ act primitively on $\{1,\dotsc,d\}$, for $d \ge 1$ and $d \ge 3$ respectively. \begin{lem} Let $G$ be a group acting $2$-transitively on a set $X$.
+Then the action is primitive. \end{lem} \begin{proof} Let $\cP$ be a $G$-stable partition of $X$ and suppose $Y \in \cP$ has at least two elements.
+We would like to show that $Y=X$.
+Let $a$, $b \in Y$ be distinct, and let $c \in X$ be distinct from $a$, $b$.
+Then there is some $\sigma \in G$ such that $\sigma(a)=a$ and $\sigma(b)=c$.
+Thus $a \in Y \cap \sigma(Y)$ which forces $\sigma(Y)=Y$, and therefore $c \in Y$.
+Hence $Y=X$. \end{proof}

 \begin{lem} Let $G$ be a group acting transitively on a set $X$.
 The action is imprimitive if and only if there is a proper subset $Y$ of $X$, with at least two elements, such that

 \end{lem} \begin{proof} Given a $G$-stable non-trivial partition $\cP$ we can take $Y$ to be any element of $\cP$.
 As $\cP$ is a partition, $Y$ clearly satisfies \eqref{eqn:transvection}, and as $\cP$ is non-trivial, $Y$ is a proper subset of $X$ with at least two elements.